cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.authz.v1beta1.MsgGrant"></a>

 ### MsgGrant
-MsgGrant is represents a Grant request for provided authorization to the grantee on the granter's account with the provided expiration time.
+MsgGrant is a request type for Grant method.
+It declares authorization to the grantee on behalf of the granter with the provided expiration time.

 | Field | Type | Label | Description |